ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Sometimes you just need to assemble a single file doggonit.
 Example: ceedling release:assemble:foo.s

+* `ceedling module:create[Filename]`:

+  It's often helpful to create a file automatically.
+What's better than that?
+Creating a source file, a header file, and a corresponding test file all in one step!

+  There are also patterns which can be specified to automatically generate a bunch of files.
+Try `ceedling module:create[Poodles,mch]` for example!

 * `ceedling logging <tasks...>`:

   Enable logging to <build path>/logs.
 Must come before test and release